top of page

 The first time I treated my adult son's troublesome shoulder that had undergone reconstructive surgery, he blistered badly.
 Yes, he had a bit of a sweet tooth and also lived in a drafty old terrace share house in Fitzroy with no heating...very damp throughout winter.
 I advised him that before we could do a follow-up treatment, the blistered skin will need to heal and to have a couple hot chilli dishes each week...hot enough to make him breakout in a sweat.
 Full intensity cupping treatment applied on his next treatment did not cause any blistering.

 Before Cupping a client for the first time, I describe what they can expect to experience with a warning that should discomfort levels or itchiness increase during the course of the treatment to let me know immediately.
 Should I be doing a shoulder or back Cupping treatment, I will typically massage lower limbs while the Cups are at work.
-I maintain a closer visual inspection of the Cups these days during the course of the treatment to avoid causing blister damage.
+I maintain a closer visual inspection of the Cups these days during the course of the treatment to avoid blistering.

 Assess tissue condition to determine if cupping is suitable or needed...cupping is most effective on general fascial tightness.
 Do not confuse tight musculature that feels like steel cables with general fascial tightness.
 Cable like muscles or gristle like quality down on the bone with loose flesh above is indicative of excessive heat trapped in the soft tissue.
 It does not respond well to Cupping.
 The heat can be removed and muscle tone returned to normal by dietary change in several months, TCM herbal treatment in several weeks or Gua Sha (spooning/scraping) in several minutes.
 This condition is often accompanied by sharp stabbing pains behind the shoulder blades that no amount of massage, stretching or joint manipulation will remove.
 It is most noticeable in the upperback, neck and shoulders as heat rises in the body and is generally associated with Liver fire affecting tendons.